Storm of Love: Season 9: Pauline Jentzsch and Leonard Stahl

 Leonard Stahl comes to Fürstenhof with his father, Friedrich.
 Friedrich buys 90% of the hotel's stocks and Leonard becomes the CEO.
 Pauline Jentzsch comes to Fürstenhof with her best friend, Coco Conradi.
 The Fürstenhof belonged to Pauline's family before it was sold to Ludwig Saalfeld.
 Pauline gets a job at Fürstenhof as the hotel's pastry chef and meets Leonard, who she immediately falls in love with.
 However, Leonard is not interested in Pauline and starts dating the devious Patrizia Dietrich.
 Patrizia's grandfather Joseph Dietrich reveals to Patrizia that Pauline's grandfather Erich von Weyersbrunn was planning to sell the Fürstenhof to Ludwig Saalfeld, but he died of heart attack before the contract was signed.
 Joseph then helped Ludwig forge Erich's signature, bury his body and make everybody believe he had disappeared.
 Joseph decides to give Pauline some money as compensation, but Patrizia does not want to lose her inheritance and murders him before he can reveal the truth.
 Leonard realises Patrizia's scheming nature and ends their relationship.
 Out of revenge, Patrizia blackmails Friedrich that she will reveal the illegal sale of the Fürstenhof, which means ownership of the hotel would revert to Pauline and he would be financially ruined.
 To keep her quiet, Friedirich employs Patrizia as a PR manager.

 Leonard and Pauline start a relationship and fall in love.
 Friedrich pushes Leonard to marry Pauline so he will not lose the Fürstenhof.
 Leonard is not ready for marriage, but listens to his father and proposes to Pauline, who accepts.
-However, Pauline finds out the truth about the Fürstenhof and Leonard's reason for marrying her.
-Pauline she Leonard and gets 20% of Friedrich's shares.
+However, Pauline finds out the truth about the Fürstenhof and Leonard's reason for marrying her, which makes her break up with him.
+Pauline gets 20% of Friedrich's shares.

 Leonard's old university friend Daniel Brückner comes to Fürstenhof and sparks fly between him and Pauline.
 Patrizia becomes pregnant with twins after an affair with Friedrich, but claims that they are Leonard's.
-Pauline and Daniel fall in love, but Daniel seems to have a secret.
-When famous musician Chris Brenner comes to the Fürstenhof, it is revealed that Daniel is bisexual and had an affair with Chris many years ago.
-Chris does not want the public to know he is gay for fear of losing his career and had even married a woman named Yvonne, who discovered Chris's affair with Daniel and then took her own life.
-Daniel is haunted by his role in Yvonne's death, but Pauline is understanding.
+Pauline and Daniel fall in love, which is hard for Leonard to take.
+Famous musician Chris Brenner comes to the Fürstenhof.
+Daniel reveals he is bisexual and had an affair with Chris many years ago.
+Chris does not want the public to know he is gay for fear of losing his career and had even married a woman named Yvonne, who discovered the affair and took her own life.
+Daniel is haunted by his role in Yvonne's death, but Pauline is more upset that he did not tell her the truth.
 Chris schemes to get Daniel back and it culminates with Chris attempting to murder Daniel and Pauline, but thankfully they are saved by Leonard.